 When the music returns two seconds later, it is fleshed out with drums and guitars.
 The detectives discover that the killer is toying with them, playing a game of hangman written with the blood of his victims.
 Again, the music dominates the sonic space, putting as much if not more weight on the lyrics of the song.
 At 0:37 it becomes clear that Pacino’s character is encumbered by the weight of the murders.
 The trailer communicates this to the audience simultaneously through dialogue and the music.
 Exasperated, Pacino exclaims, “Because of me, this whole game is taking place.”
 At the same time, the lyrics of the song echo, “Spend your lives in sin and misery, in the house of the rising sun.”

-At 0:49, the electric guitar takes over and solos as action flies across the screen.
+At 0:49, Vic Malcolm's electric guitar takes over and solos as action flies across the screen.
 At 1:02, the singing has taken to new decibel heights, totally overshadowing the dialogue.
 Geordie’s rendition of the song is rife with emotion.
 Frontman Brian Johnson, who later went on to front AC/DC after Bon Scott died, sings powerfully, “There is a house in New Orleans, that they call the rising sun.
 And it’s been the ruin of many a poor boy, and God I know I’m one.”
 The climax of the song is thunderous (insert Thunderstruck pun here), syncing the music with the onscreen action, ending with a fiery explosion, as trailers often do.

 – Andrew Sproule